 - Go slow, maintaining a focused and controlled movement.

-- While kneeling, grab the barbell with your hands about shoulder-width apart.
+- While kneeling, grab with your hands about shoulder-width apart.

 - Keep your arms straight, inhale and roll the bar forward as far as you can.